Maple Sourcing Ltd.

 2. Be Transparent about Timelines and Order Requirements

-In China supplier negotiations, another crucial aspect is transparency around timelines and order requirements.
+In China supplier discussions, another crucial aspect is transparency around timelines and order requirements.
 Chinese suppliers often manage multiple clients and may struggle with tight schedules if they are not given adequate notice.
 To build trust and avoid potential production delays, share realistic expectations about timelines, including production, shipping, and delivery deadlines.

 If you foresee potential adjustments, such as increased order quantities or changes in delivery schedules, communicate these as early as possible.
 Suppliers appreciate clients who are upfront about their needs, as this helps them allocate resources more effectively.
 Being transparent about your company's growth plans or potential repeat orders can also encourage the supplier to prioritize your business and offer you better pricing and terms.
 Clear communication about timelines and order needs helps reduce misunderstandings and fosters a more collaborative partnership.